sourcegraph/deploy-sourcegraph/docs/migrate.md

 🚨 Please upgrade your Sourcegraph instance to 2.13.x before reading the following notes for migrating to Sourcegraph 3.0.

+### Configuration

+In Sourcegraph 3.0 all site configuration has been moved out of the `config-file.ConfigMap.yaml` and into the PostgreSQL database.
+An automatic migration will occur when running Sourcegraph 3.0 which will take the contents of your existing `config-file` and migrate them to the database.

+After running 3.0, you should visit the configuration page (`/site-admin/configuration`) and [the management console](https://docs.sourcegraph.com/admin/management_console) and ensure that your configuration is as expected.
+In some rare cases, automatic migration may not be able to properly carry over some settings and you may need to reconfigure them.

 ### `sourcegraph-frontend` service type

 The type of the `sourcegraph-frontend` service ([base/frontend/sourcegraph-frontend.Service.yaml](../base/frontend/sourcegraph-frontend.Service.yaml)) has changed